About the Thesis Fair

 AI Thesis Fair Info Session slides.

-Thesis Fair RSVP due: Tuesday, 26 September.
+AI Thesis Fair RSVP due: Wednesday, 25 September.

-CV Upload to Platform due: 19 September – 6 October
+CV Upload to Platform due: Tuesday, 8 October.

 The Thesis Fair is an opportunity for students to meet with organisations and discuss their offered projects with the hope that you will match with one of them.

-We are thrilled to announce that the AI Thesis Fair (AITF) and the general Thesis Fair (TF) will now take place on the same day, Friday 13 October, offering a comprehensive event for all participants.
+We are thrilled to announce that the AI Thesis Fair (AITF) and the general Thesis Fair (TF) will now take place on the same day, Tuesday 15 October, offering a comprehensive event for all participants.

-Only UvA students starting their thesis in 2023/2024 in the following programmes may participate in the Thesis Fair:
+Only UvA students starting their thesis in 2024/2025 in the following programmes may participate in the Thesis Fair:

-1. MSc Artificial Intelligence (Year 2+)
+- MSc Artificial Intelligence (Year 2+)

-2. MSc Computational Science (Year 2+)
+- MSc Computational Science (Year 2+)

-4. MSc Information Studies (Data Science and Information Systems tracks)
+- MSc Information Studies (Data Science and Information Systems tracks)

-5. MSc Logic
+- MSc Logic

-6. MSc Software Engineering
+- MSc Software Engineering

 NO you cannot attend both Fairs as projects presented at each Fair are specific for your MSc program.
 Additionally external organisations will be looking for students from the programs described by the event.

-The Project Marketplace will be published and available for students starting on Tuesday, 19 September.
+The Project Marketplace will be published and available for students starting on Tuesday, 17 September.

 For any questions regarding the Thesis Fairs please send an email to thesisfair-IvI(at)uva.nl.